The Merino--Welsh conjecture for split matroids: The toolbox

+We observe that as an alternative to our arguments the preceding result also follows either from \cite{noble-royle} or \cite{knauer-martinez-ramirez} given that all loopless and coloopless matroids of rank or corank $1$ are series-parallel matroids and lattice path matroids.

-\begin{lemma} Every loopless and coloopless matroid of rank $2$ or corank $2$ satisfies the multiplicative Merino--Welsh conjecture. \end{lemma}
+\begin{lemma} Every loopless and coloopless matroid of rank $2$ or corank $2$ satisfies the multiplicative Merino--Welsh conjecture.
+Furthermore, equality occurs only for the matroid $\U_{1,2}\oplus \U_{1,2}$. \end{lemma}

 \begin{proof} Again, by Lemma \ref{lemma:duals} it suffices to consider only the case in which the matroid has rank~$2$.
-Observe that whenever $\M$ has rank $2$, cardinality $n$, and does not contain loops and coloops, we have that the two coefficients $[x^0 y^{n-2}]T_{\M}(x,y)$ and $[x^2y^0] T_{\M}(x,y)$ are both equal to $1$ (see \cite[Proposition 6.2.13(ii) and (v)]{BrylawskiOxley:1992}).
+Observe that whenever $\M$ has rank $2$, cardinality $n$, and does not contain loops and coloops, we have that the two coefficients $[x^2y^0] T_{\M}(x,y)$ and $[x^0 y^{n-2}]T_{\M}(x,y)$ are both equal to $1$ (see \cite[Proposition 6.2.13(ii) and (v)]{BrylawskiOxley:1992}).
 Hence, we obtain $T_{\M}(2,0)\cdot T_{\M}(0,2) \geq 2^2\cdot 2^{n-2}=2^n$.

 On the other hand, since $T_{\M}(1,1)$ is the number of bases of $\M$, this expression is bounded from above by the binomial coefficient $\binom{n}{2}$.
-The inequality $\binom{n}{2}^2 \leq 2^n$ holds for every $n\geq 13$.
+The inequality $\binom{n}{2}^2 < 2^n$ holds for every $n\geq 13$.
 Hence, for all rank $2$ matroids on $n\geq 13$ elements we have

-We used a computer to check that for all matroids of rank $2$ and size $n\leq 12$ without loops and coloops, the multiplicative Merino--Welsh conjecture holds. \end{proof}
+We used a computer to verify this inequality for all matroids of rank $2$ and size $n\leq 12$ that have neither a loop or coloop.
+The multiplicative Merino--Welsh conjecture holds for these cases, and equality is obtained only if $\M\cong \U_{1,2}\oplus\U_{1,2}$.
+The code for our computations can be found in the Appendix~\ref{appendix}. \end{proof}

 \begin{remark} The preceding proof relies on the fact that the exponential growth of the term $2^n$ guarantees that it eventually dominates the polynomial term $\tbinom{n}{2}^2$ for large values of $n$.
 This property easily extends to matroids of higher fixed rank.
-However, as the rank grows, one has to deal separately with a growing finite number of cases that could yield a potential counterexample to Conjecture \ref{conj:mw}\eqref{eq:merinoWelsh}.
-See \cite{kung} for a brief overview of this and another ``inconsequential'' result on the Merino--Welsh conjecture. \end{remark}
+However, as the rank grows, one has to deal separately with a growing finite number of cases that could potentially yield a counterexample to Conjecture \ref{conj:mw}\eqref{eq:merinoWelsh}. \end{remark}